TCLee-tech/Google-Challenge-Labs/Deploy and Manage Cloud Environments with Google Cloud/Deploy and Manage Cloud Environments with Google Cloud Challenge Lab.md

 ```
 GRANT USAGE ON SCHEMA public TO migration_admin;
 GRANT ALL ON SCHEMA public TO migration_admin;
-GRANT SELECT ON public.distribution_centers TO migration_admin;
-GRANT SELECT ON public.inventory_items TO migration_admin;
-GRANT SELECT ON public.order_items TO migration_admin;
-GRANT SELECT ON public.products TO migration_admin;
-GRANT SELECT ON public.users TO migration_admin;
 ```

 5. The Database Migration Service requires all tables to be migrated to have a primary key.
-Once you have granted the user the required privileges, run the following to add a primary key to the inventory_items table and exit psql.
+Once you have granted the user the required privileges, run the following to add a primary key to the `inventory_items` table and exit psql.
 ```
 ALTER TABLE public.inventory_items ADD PRIMARY KEY(id);
 \q